SBA Loan Calculator

 Business Term Loans

 Similar to a traditional bank loan, a business term loan offers flexibility and stability to borrowers.
 Loans reach maturity in 5 years or less with a set repayment schedule.

 A business equipment loan is a financing product used to purchase equipment for your business.
 Equipment loan terms can range from 1-5 years, with payments that can be made either monthly or weekly depending on the length of the loan and your business’s current financial situation.

 A business line of credit provides you with access to funds to spend as your company needs, with repayment terms up to 3 years.

 The Bottom Line: SBA Loan Calculator

 Now that you’ve plugged the numbers into the Fast Capital 360 small business calculator, you’ve seen just how affordable an SBA Loan can be.

 If you’ve been in business 2 years or more, bring in annual revenue of $50,000 and have a credit score of 650 or better, apply.

 A qualified Fast Capital 360 Business Advisor will contact you and guide you through the entire funding process, starting with a deep understanding of your individual funding need.
-From there, he or she will present the funding options you qualify for, which may include an SBA loan program, from reputable lenders and help you identify those with the most favorable terms.
+From there, he or she will present the funding options you qualify for, which may include an SBA loan program and help you identify those with the most favorable terms.